GilbitGitfried/solid-umbrella/rules.md

 ## How will will communicate difficulties with a task assigned to us
+If a group member is struggling with their task, they will notify the rest of the group as soon as possible so that we can work as a team to resolve the issue.

 ## How we will back up each other to ensure that deadlines are not missed